GabeScott/standard-works-vault/General Conference/2022 April - Is the Plan Working.md

 # Is the Plan Working?

-*By Adrián Ochoa - Of the Seventy*
+By Elder Adrián Ochoa - *Of the Seventy*

 *Given in the April session of the 2022 General Conference*

+>*I testify that the plan of happiness works.
+It was created by your Heavenly Father, who loves you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/04/27ochoa?lang=eng)